charlwillia6/react-interview-challenge-main/wrap-up.md

 ### What issues, if any, did you find with the request to add functionality?

 I did not find any issue with this task.
 It was pretty straightforward.
 It took me longer to familiarize myself with the codebase than it did to apply the requests.
-I then went back and refactored the changes for optimization.
-Also, I added a TESTING.md for explaining in detail how to manually test the new added requests since no testing has been applied yet.
-Adding comprehensive tests would be the next step.
+I then went back and refactored the original changes I made to make them more optimized.
+I added two records to the init-db.sql to manually test the requested functionality.
+I also added a TESTING.md for explaining in detail how to manually test the new added requests since no testing has been applied yet to the project.

 ### Would you modify the structure of this project if you were to start it over?
 If so, how?

 The structure is not that bad for a small project.
-I would probably not use "utils" as a directory though as utils is not specific enough and could lead to a dumping ground for unrelated code.
+I would probably not use "utils" as a directory as it's not specific enough and could lead to a dumping ground for unrelated code.

 I would probably change the structure to be something like: